angeljayakumar/online-retail-analysis/README.md

 ## 🐞 Unfixed Bugs

-Hover info in Plotly charts occasionally overlaps on smaller screens.

 Product naming inconsistencies may still exist due to free-text entries.

 Country and Weekday columns remain in object dtype.